Since 2006 Old Fashion Restaurant & Dancing is awarded by City Hall of Milano and Lombardy Region as Historical place

 In 2004, then is the displacement of the Garden from the old to the new destination.
 The shift also produces an expansion of the surface from 870 to 1300 s.m. and a total renovation of the areas.

-The design of the new garden is entrusted to Arch Luca Bernasconi which is leading into the wood iron Curtain elements and a central patio used as a dance floor and events.
+The design of the new garden is entrusted to Arch Luca Bernasconi which is leading into the wood iron Curtain elements and a central patio used as a dance floor and Night Club with various art performances

 In 2006, Arch.Fabio Rotella repaint the interior of the halls by eliminating the appearance NeoBaroque to resurface the old look of the premises Futurist origins introducing also elements of the present modern minimalism.

-In the same year the club is recognized by the City of Milan and the Lombardy Region as”Historical place” .Unique in its local business sector to be included in this Historical book.
+In the same year the Night Club with various art numbers is recognized by the City of Milan and the Lombardy Region as”Historical place” .Unique in its local business sector to be included in this Historical book.